 See art that's a reflection of you, your country, and your heritage.

-The mission of The Westmoreland Museum of American Art is to enrich a growing public through innovative and collaborative approaches to the collection, preservation and presentation of American art.
+The mission of The Westmoreland Museum of American Art is to stimulate imagination and innovation through great experiences with art.

-Our vision is to be a preeminent museum of American art.
+Our vision is to be a model of institutional excellence and a vital part of our community.

 The Westmoreland was established in 1959 through a generous bequest from Mary Marchand Woods, a long-time Greensburg resident who wanted her community to have an important cultural institution.
 From the early years, an inspirational collection of significant American art was amassed, alongside a strong exhibition and educational program.